MortenHolmRep/ComputablePhaseMetrics/README.md

 ## Description
-This module provides functionality to compute Computable Information Densities (CID), a universal indicator metric for identifying phase transitions in complex systems out of equilibrium.
+This module provides functionality to compute Computable Information Densities (CID), a proposed universal indicator metric for identifying phase transitions in complex systems out of equilibrium.
 CID is a measure derived from algorithmic information theory and is used to analyze the structural and dynamical properties of systems undergoing phase transitions.